Anthropology Magazine

 • Select an anthropological study on human behavior.
 Discuss if the study demonstrates a nature, nurture, or mix of both explanations of human behavior.

-• Write a paper exploring Freeman’s claim that Mead omitted biological discussions in her Samoan work.
+• Write an essay exploring Freeman’s claim that Mead omitted biological discussions in her work in American Samoa.
 Does she purposefully deny nature’s impact on human behavior or simply focus on cultural (nurture) factors?

-• List ways the perception of nature versus nurture within the anthropology field has evolved in recent decades, given new discoveries, understanding, and technologies.
+• List ways the perception of nature versus nurture in anthropology has evolved in recent decades given new discoveries, understanding, and technologies.

 Slides